 My first impressions of Vaishali were created by Acharya Chatursen’s book “Vaishali ki Nagarvadhu”.
-The opulence described in the book and characters that you have heard about.
-But probably do not know much about make the place very inviting for any history buff.
+The opulence described in the book and the characters that you have heard about.
+But probably do not know much about making the place very inviting for any history buff.
 On top of it, it is also the birthplace of Lord Mahavira.
 Hence the birthplace of Jainism.
-So it was a must visit place in Bihar for me.
+So it was a must-visit place in Bihar for me.
 The place today nowhere resembles its past glory.
 I was happy to discover many interesting things that I had never heard about.
-Though people would associate Vaishali with Buddha and Mahaveer, to me it would always remain the city of Amrapali.
+Though people would associate the place with Buddha and Mahaveer, to me it would always remain the city of Amrapali.

-Kolhua part of the ancient city of Vaishali.
+Kolhua a part of the ancient city of Vaishali

-Of all the Ashoka pillars that I have seen, this is probably the best preserved.
+Of all the Ashoka Pillars that I have seen, this is probably the best-preserved.
 Though the famous polish of the pillars can no longer be seen.
 There are no inscriptions on this pillar.
-But the lion sits very elegantly on the capital and rest all features of a typical Ashoka pillar-like inverted lotus are there.
-There is a swastika-shaped monastery that has been recently unearthed, along with few tanks.
+But the lion sits very elegantly on the capital and the rest all features of a typical Ashoka pillar-like inverted lotus are there.
+There is a swastika-shaped monastery that has been recently unearthed, along with a few tanks.
 The complex is a typical Buddhist complex, with thousands of votive stupas.
 And small shrines spread across the complex.

-Recommend you to read following Travel Blog on Tourist places in Bihar.
-Note that they are also Historical places in Bihar.
+Recommend you to read the following travel blog posts on Historical places in Bihar.